SihaoHan/HomePage/content/event/example/index.md

 ---
-title: Example Talk
+title: Oral presentation

-event: Hugo Blox Builder Conference
+event: the 14th National Conference on Explosion Mechanics
 event_url: https://example.org

 location: Hugo Blox Builder HQ
 address:
-  street: 450 Serra Mall
+  street: Liyuan resort
-  city: Stanford
+  city: Nanning
-  region: CA
+  region: Guangxi Province
-  postcode: '94305'
+  postcode: '530021'
-  country: United States
+  country: China

-summary: An example talk using Hugo Blox Builder's Markdown slides feature.
+summary: Negative Poisson's ratio honeycomb multifunctional metamaterials.
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: 'The topic of the presentation is about negative Poisson's ratio honeycomb multifunctional metamaterials.
+Especially with regard to vibration isolation and energy absorption.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.